lhorse010/llm_specification_extraction/README.md

 ### 1.raw document dataset

-  21 modules of Ardupilot
+  21 documents of Ardupilot

-  11 modules of PX4
+  11 documents of PX4

-  5 modules of Autoware
+  5 documents of Autoware

 ### 2.data process